Spider-Man (2002 film): Development

 Beginning in 1975, Marvel Comics made plans to bring its characters to films.
-In the early 1980s, following the critical and commercial success of Superman (1978), which in turn was based on rival DC Comics’ flagship character Superman, Marvel was in negotiations with film producers to bring their flagship character Spider-Man to the big screen.
-Producer Roger Corman was the first to hold an option on the Spider-Man property and began to develop the film at Orion Pictures.
-Spider-Man co-creator Stan Lee was brought on to write a screenplay which featured Cold War themes and Doctor Octopus as the primary antagonist.
-The project did not come into fruition following budgetary disputes between Corman and Lee, as well as the critical and commercial failure of Superman III (1983) making film adaptations of comic books a low priority.
+By the early 1980s, the company was in negotiations with producers to bring its flagship character Spider-Man to the big screen, a process which was influenced by the critical and commercial success of Superman (1978), which was based on rival DC Comics' flagship character Superman.
+The producer Roger Corman was the first to hold an option on the Spider-Man property, and began to develop the film at Orion Pictures.
+Stan Lee, the co-creator of Spider-Man, was brought in to write a screenplay which featured Cold War themes and Doctor Octopus as the primary antagonist.
+The project did not come to fruition following budgetary disputes between Corman and Lee, as well as the critical and commercial failure of Superman III (1983), which made film adaptations of comic books a hard sell in the industry.

+Spider-Man co-creator Stan Lee (pictured in 2014) played a role in the film's development.

 The film rights were then acquired by Menahem Golan and Yoram Globus of The Cannon Group for $225,000 in 1985.
-The two were not familiar with the character's background and mistook Spider-Man for a werewolf-like character.
+Golan and Globus were not familiar with Spider-Man and mistook him for a werewolf-like character.
 Leslie Stevens, creator of The Outer Limits, was hired to write a screenplay based on this concept.
 Stevens' script depicted Peter Parker as a photographer who is subjected to a mad scientist's experiment, which transforms him into a human tarantula.
 Tobe Hooper, who was preparing to shoot The Texas Chainsaw Massacre 2 and Invaders from Mars (both 1986) for Cannon, signed on to direct.
 Lee despised the horror route the studio was taking with the character and demanded that a new script be written that was closer to the source material.
-By 1985, a new script was being written by Ted Newsom and John Brancato.
-In this version, Peter Parker receives his spider-like abilities from a cyclotron experiment.
-Doctor Octopus served as the antagonist and was written as Peter's mentor turned enemy.
-Barney Cohen was brought in to do a rewrite which added humor, additional action scenes, and a supporting villain.
+By 1985, a new screenplay was being developed by Ted Newsom and John Brancato.
+In this version, Peter receives his spider-like abilities from a cyclotron experiment.
+Doctor Octopus served as the antagonist and was written as Peter's mentor-turned-enemy.
+Barney Cohen was brought in to do a rewrite, which added humor, additional action scenes, and a supporting villain.
 Newsom and Brancato had John Cusack in mind for the part of Peter Parker.